 Remembering is part of our religious heritage.
 In the Supper we remember.
 Two ways of remembering: bring past to the present, or go back to the past.
 I often hear in our communion prayers, let us go back, or let our minds go back.
 May I in love suggest that maybe a better prayer would be, help us bring the crucifixion of Christ to bear in our present lives, and let us go forward this week in the power of his death and resurrection, bringing the past to the present.

-Peter knew how important it was that his readers in his second letter remember.
-We get an introduction to the idea in 1:7-11.
-Possess these equalities, increase, effective in knowledge, lest you forget.
+Peter knew how important it was that his readers of his second letter remember.
+We see an introduction to the idea in 1:7-11.
+Possess these equalities, increase, be effective in knowledge, lest you forget.
 Always anticipate.

-Now you must consider that I am in part theologian.
+I am part theologian.
 My mind thinks that way.
-I like texts, expository, but within those smaller texts, I seek themes, ideas, concepts.
-Here is one way of thinking about what we should remember based on 2 Peter: we must remember God.
+I like texts, expository study and preaching, but within those smaller texts, I seek themes, ideas, concepts.
+Here is a way to grasp what we should remember based on 2 Peter: we must remember God.

 Why?
-In a brief summary, because we can be like him.
+Summarized briefly -- because we can be like him.
 How we see God determines all of life.
-The thoughts in this lesson are all taken from chapter 1 and Peter's view of God.
+The thoughts in this lesson are all taken from chapter 1 and what Peter says about God.